Lighthouse Friends Home Page

-Lighthouse best viewed by boat or plane.
+Straitsmouth Island, MA Lighthouse best viewed by boat or plane.

-Description: After the U.S. Coast Guard handed over the keys and deed to the Straitsmouth Light Station and its 1.8 acres to the town of Rockport’s selectmen on July 16, 2010, a celebration was held to commemorate the transfer.
+After the U.S. Coast Guard handed over the keys and deed to Straitsmouth Lighthouse and its 1.8 acres to the town of Rockport’s selectmen on July 16, 2010, a celebration was held to commemorate the transfer.
 Thacher Island Town Committee will manage the light, and the Thacher Island Association will raise funds for its maintenance.
 Should the association be unable to raise sufficient money, the light station, which has guided vessels to Pigeon Cove for close to 175 years, would revert to the Coast Guard.

-Octagonal 1851 Straitsmouth Lighthouse
+Octagonal 1851 Straitsmouth Island Lighthouse

 Photograph courtesy U.S. Coast Guard

-Following the U.S. Coast Guard’s decision to surplus Straitsmouth Light, in July 2008, the U.S. General Services Administration (GSA) stepped in.
-Under the National Historic Lighthouse Preservation Act of 2000, the GSA is responsible for making decommissioned lights available to a federal agency, state or local government, nonprofit corporation or community organization that is financially able to preserve the light.
+Following the U.S. Coast Guard’s decision to surplus Straitsmouth Lighthouse, in July 2008, the U.S. General Services Administration (GSA) stepped in.
+Under the National Historic Lighthouse Preservation Act of 2000, the GSA is responsible for making decommissioned lights available to a federal agency, state or local government, nonprofit corporation or community organization that is financially able to preserve the lighthouse.
 The light station must then be used for recreational, historic, cultural or educational purposes and made available to the general public at reasonable times and under reasonable conditions.

-Had all the necessary conditions not been met, the GSA would have made Straitsmouth Light, which remains an active solar-powered, navigational guide, available at public auction.
-The rest of Straitsmouth Island, where Straitsmouth Light is situated, is owned by the Massachusetts Audubon Society and used as a bird sanctuary.
+Had all the necessary conditions not been met, the GSA would have made Straitsmouth Lighthouse, which remains an active solar-powered, navigational guide, available at public auction.
+The rest of Straitsmouth Island, where Straitsmouth Lighthouse is situated, is owned by the Massachusetts Audubon Society and used as a bird sanctuary.
 Straitsmouth Island, along with Thacher and Milk islands, were originally dubbed the “Three Turks’ Heads” by Captain John Smith, who visited the area in 1614 and is reputed to have cut off the heads of three Turks at the siege of Caniza.
 In honor of Smith’s part in the siege, Prince Sigimundus of Transylvania, granted approval to symbolize the three Turks in Smith’s coat of arms.

 Photograph courtesy U.S. Coast Guard

 Lewis also complained that the lighthouse was badly sited.
-Davis agreed with Lewis, saying that he thought the contractor built on the present spot rather than its intended location, because “it was more convenient for him to work there than on the other point.”
+Keeper Davis agreed with Lewis, saying that he thought the contractor built on the present spot rather than its intended location, because “it was more convenient for him to work there than on the other point.”
 Lewis wrote: “The present light is a positive injury to navigation, as it misleads strangers, who frequently get ashore on the low eastern part of the island, or strike on Alden’s ledge, upon which there is no buoy or other mark.
-The tower is not worth repainting, and should be taken down, and a firm and substantial structure erected on the eastern point of the island.
+The tower is not worth repairing, and should be taken down, and a firm and substantial structure erected on the eastern point of the island.
 One lamp only is required for this locality, instead of six now used.”

 Straitsmouth Island was later sold to William Francis Gibbs, and in 1960 his stepson, Adrian Larkin, was permitted to live in the keeper’s house if he didn’t disturb the seagulls or change the character of the structure.
 When Larkin moved in, all the windows were broken and “the seagulls were having babies in the bedrooms.”
 Larkin and visiting friends performed various repairs and added a flush toilet, shower, and generator.
-The island was donated to the Massachusetts Audubon Society following Gibbs death in 1967.
+The island was donated to the Massachusetts Audubon Society following Gibbs’ death in 1967.

 References

-1. The Lighthouses of New England, Edward Rowe Snow, 2005.
+2. The Lighthouses of New England, Edward Rowe Snow, 2005.

-2. The Lighthouses of Massachusetts, Jeremy D'Entremont, 2007.
+3. The Lighthouses of Massachusetts, Jeremy D’Entremont, 2007.

 4. “Rockport Ramblings: Celebrating Straitsmouth lighthouse”, Gloucester Daily Times, by Jonathan L’Ecuyer, July 16, 2010.